ValgulNecron/kasuki/readme.md

 ## BOT

 - General part:
   - [X] Change how the text is displayed to support localization. — Done.
-  - [ ] Clean the code. — It will never be done.
+  - [X] Clean the code. — It will never be done. can be called done for now.
   - [X] Find a name for the bot. — Found one kasuki. if you have any better, don't hesitate to recommend.
   - [x] Add a bdd for some stuff prob sqlite but not sure. — Added sqlite db. (change to PostgreSQL) — will add a var variable that will either be "sqlite" or "postgresql" with a url var for PostgreSQL